naughtyfruit53/FastApiv1.6/README.md

 ## 📄 License

-This project is proprietary software for TritIQ Business Suite system.
+This project is proprietary software for TritIQ BOS.

 ## 🙏 Acknowledgments